n8stringham/gensim-evaluations/README.md

     $ pip install gensim-evaluations

+Note: If you get an error try reinstalling gensim with

+    $ pip install --upgrade gensim==3.8.2

+Currently this package does not work with gensim 4.0

 ### Loading a model
 These methods have been designed for evaluation of embedding models loaded through Gensim.
 As an example, we'll first load the famous pre-trained word2vec model from [Mikolov et. al](https://research.google/pubs/pub41224/).